dennism501/graphy-react-interview/README.md

 * Supports ability to delete a previously placed annotation
 * Supports ability to edit a previously placed annotation
 * Shows/hides annotation on hover (doesn't hide when a user is editing the contents of the annotation)
+* Somewhat Mobile friendly
-* Mobile friendly (tested on iOS Safari on an iPhone 7 plus) (although the markers aren't big enough to be touch friendly)
+  * Tested on iOS Safari on an iPhone 7 plus
+  * The markers aren't really touch friendly
+  * The overall UX for mobile devices isn't great:
+    * The page zooms in when editing/adding a tooltip
+    * To close/escape an annotation that's in editing mode, you usually end up creating another one

 Markers in close proximity work: